Rafael-Julio-2242/Rafael-julio-2242/README.md

 # Hi, I'm Rafael Julio 👋

-**Full-Stack Developer** from Goiás, Brazil—skilled in TypeScript, Node.js, Next.js, and now expanding into **Web3 & Ethereum smart contract development with Solidity**.
+**Full-Stack Developer** from Goiás, Brazil—skilled in Golang, TypeScript, Python, Node.js and Next.js**.

 ---

 ##  About Me

 - Currently working as a Full-Stack Developer at **Opyt**, with nearly 2 years of experience building performant web apps.
-- Passionate about blockchain innovation—developing personal projects with Solidity and exploring decentralized applications (dApps).
+- Currently creating more Projects in Golang, expanding my experience even further
+- Passionate about creating solutions to real life problems.
+- I Enjoy working with emerging tecnologies to solve problems, such as AI and Blockchain.
 - Engineering Software student at **Federal Institute of Education, Science and Technology of Goiás – Inhumas Campus**, expected to graduate in 2026.

 ---

-##  Projects (Work in Progress)

-- **Smart Contract Experiments** – Building Solidity-based contracts to explore token standards and decentralized logic.
-- **dApp Integration** – Creating sample apps with Next.js frontend and Solidity smart contracts for demonstration and learning.

-*(Detailed project descriptions coming soon; feel free to check back for updates!)_

 ---

 ##  Goals

-- Looking for Web3 developer opportunities to apply my full-stack skills in real-world blockchain projects.
-- Eager to contribute to Ethereum-based ecosystems through innovative and impactful applications.
+- Looking for a backend Golang Opportunity to solve real life problems using a language that enjoy working with
+- Enjoy the creation / maintaining of projects while also been actually productive

 ---